alire-project/alire/doc/catalog-format-spec.md

    command = <command>
    ```

-   `<command>` is a an array of strings for a shell command to run in the
+   `<command>` is an array of strings for a shell command to run in the
    source directory. `<kind>` can be either:

    - `post-fetch`: the command is to be run right after getting the package